 There are several ways to pay off your car loan faster, several of them without shelling out an extra dime.
-Auto debt not only accounts for about 8% of all consumer debt in the U.S., it’s growing: monthly payments are larger, terms are longer and APRs are higher for new and used cars than they were five years ago.
+Auto debt not only accounts for about 9% of all consumer debt in the U.S., it’s growing: monthly payments are larger and terms are longer than they were a year ago.
 Paying off your car as fast as possible frees up that money for other things.

 How to pay off your car loan faster without paying more